Adnan-The-Coder/API-with-JAVA-spring-boot/readme.md

-# Basic Web API built using spring Boot, JAVA and Maven
+# Web API built using spring Boot, JAVA and Maven

 # To Test
 ```